aliceraffaele/ROAR/README.md

 Most of the lectures were held in distance-learning mode, by means of the Microsoft Teams platform, with 50% or 100% of the students remotely connected.
 Only the last lecture, when students presented their works, was held on-site with all the students.
 In 2022, in the second teaching unit of ROAR, we will concentrate on Graph Theory and some networks applications.

-## License: CC BY-NC-SA
+## License: CC BY-SA
-All material on this repository may be distributed and modified, but not for commercial purposes, provided that you: acknowledge adequate authorship; provide a link to the license; indicate if any changes have been made; assign to the new work the same license as the original (therefore any derivative work will not be permitted for commercial use).
+This license lets others remix, adapt, and build upon our work even for commercial purposes, as long as they credit us and license their new creations under the identical terms.
+This license is often compared to “copyleft” free and open source software licenses.
+All new works based on ours will carry the same license, so any derivatives will also allow commercial use.

 We hope that our material will be used by other researchers and/or secondary-school teachers.